phossa2/framework/README.md

   3. <a name="env"></a>`.env`

-    Environment file installled at one level upper of project directory.
+    Environment file installled at one level upper of `PROJECT` directory.
 This file is host-specific and may differ on different servers.

     See [phossa2/env][phossa2/env] and [phossa2/config][phossa2/config] for